A Foodcentric Life

 Serving Suggestions

-Serve green goddess dip with lots of fresh color trimmed veggies such as carrots, zucchini, sweet peppers in red, orange or yellow, broccoli florets, raw sugar snap peas, and endive leaves.
-It's nice at the heart of a crudite platter.
+Serve Green Goddess dip with colorful fresh vegetables such as carrots, zucchini, sweet bell peppers, broccoli florets, sugar snap peas, and endive leaves.
+It's especially nice at the center of a crudité platter.
+Use it as a sauce or dip for fish, shellfish, or chicken.
+It's super versatile and multipurpose.

 As a Dressing

-Chef's Tip: The rule for pairing dressing and greens is light leaves with light dressings and vinaigrettes, creamier heavier dressing go with sturdier leaves.
+Chef's Tip: The rule for pairing dressing and greens is light leaves with light dressings and vinaigrettes, creamier heavier dressing go with sturdier leaves and veggies.

 More Terrific Dip Recipes